LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/fetch-json/studio.rst

 Expected Results
 ^^^^^^^^^^^^^^^^
-What the web page should look like after your code loads the data and builds the HTML.
+After your code loads the data and builds the HTML, the web page should look
+like:

 .. figure:: figures/studio-example-page.png
        :alt: Screen shot showing what result of studio should look like.